KidPudel/android-starter-kit/design-patterns/dagger.md

 In Kotlin, **to apply an annotation to the constructor**, you need to **_specifically_ add the keyword `constructor`** and **introduce the annotation just _before_ it as shown in the code snippet above**.

-With the `@Inject` annotation, Dagger knows:
+With the `@Inject` annotation:

+- Dagger knows that `RegistrationViewModel` has `UserManager` as dependency since the constructor takes an instance of `UserManager` as an argument.
+- `@Inject` tells "please inject all dependencies that we have in our `constructor` and look in modules `@Modules`.

 - How to create instances of type `RegistrationViewModel`.
-- `RegistrationViewModel` has `UserManager` as dependency since the constructor takes an instance of UserManager as an argument.

 Dagger doesn't know how to create types of UserManager **yet**.